suffolklibraries/lgc/content/collections/events/blank-page-gainsborough-15-04.md

     content:
       -
         type: text
-        text: 'Join theatre maker Sian Burford-Thomas for this creative workshop for 10-16 year olds at Gainsborough Community Library!
-This unique workshop will explore identity and performance, taking you on a creative journey of self-discovery.
-Sian’s workshop is brought to you as part of '
+        text: 'Join professional sculptor Emma Denby for this creative workshop for 10-16 year olds at Gainsborough Community Library.
+Learn how to use clay to sculpt your creations and cast them into a final piece.
+This workshop is part of '
       -
         type: text
         marks: